raspberrypisig/SolidPython/README.rst

 * OpenSCADObject internally changed a lot
     If you access it directly
-    (e.g. mycube.set_modifier) this will not work.
-But if you import ``solid.extensions.legacy`` some dummy methods will be monkey patched onto OpenSCADObject so you should at least be able to run the code, but it might render not correctly.
+    (e.g. mycube.set_modifier) this might not work.
+But if you import ``solid.extensions.legacy`` some dummy methods will be monkey patched onto OpenSCADObject so you might be able to at least run the code, but it might render not correctly.

 * maybe some more things I can't remember right now.
 Some function